top of page

 Issue

-A possible issue with sport competitions is that a team may have a greater number of higher-caliber athletes than other teams, which could end up dominating play.
-While such an advantage would be great for the local team, the situation creates an unfair level of competition for the sport which should be resolved.
+A problem with team sports is that a particular team may have a greater number of skilled athletes than other teams that may end up dominating play.
+While such an advantage may be great for the local team, the situation creates an unfair level of competition for the sport that should be corrected if possible.

 Solution

 Require team sports to adopt a player matrix system that evenly distributes players among the teams.
-Three tiers of ranking representing players from the best to worst should be used in order to allow teams to spend points within each tier to build their organization.
+Three tiers of ranking, representing players from best to worst, should be used to allow teams to allocate points within each tier to build their organization.
+Players will be assigned values based on an established formula (e.g., coaches reflect 50% of the vote, owners 25%, fans 25%, or some other ratio).

-All players become free agents at the end of the season, which will allow teams the ability to freely trade according to matrix rules.
+All players become free agents at the end of the season that allows teams to freely trade according to matrix rules.
 Since each team will have a limited number of points that they may spend within a particular tier, the problem of having too many tier-1 players on a team would be eliminated making the sport more competitive.

-Further justification for using a player matrix system is that the federal government has laws to ensure fair competition among businesses, so sporting events should likewise be required to follow similar rules to establish fair competition as well.
+Further justification for using a player matrix system is that the federal government has laws to ensure fair competition among businesses, so sporting events should likewise be required to follow similar rules as well.

 bottom of page